 Generally, the strength should be greater than 60 N / mm2.

-In this types of Concrete, silica fume is used is called silica fume concrete, Silica fume is by-product of silica.
+In this silica fume concrete, silica fume is used, while silica fume is by-product of silica.

 Normal concrete with a normal water-cement ratio always has fine holes that limit the strength of regular concrete.